 Problem 5.
 A Python block is composed of several lines of code with the same indentation level.
 Blocks are delimited by key words and expressions, followed by a colon.
 Possible key words are if, elif, else, for, while, try, except, finally, with, def, and class.
-Some of these keywords require an expression to precede the colon (if, elif, for, etc. Some require no expressions to precede the colon (else, finally), and except may or may not have an expression before the colon.
+Some of these keywords require an expression of some sort to follow before the colon (if, elif, for, etc.), some require no expressions to follow before the colon (else, finally), and except may or may not have an expression following before the colon.

 Write a function that accepts a string of Python code and uses regular expressions to place colons in the appropriate spots.
-Assume that every colon is missing in the input string.
+You may assume that every colon is missing in the input string.
+See the following for an example.

 '''

-.....

 k, i, p = 999, 1, 0

 while k > i

 i = 2

 p += 1

 if k != 999

 print("k should not have changed")

 else

 pass

 print(p)

-0.0.0
+0.00

 The string given above should become this string.

-0.0.0

 k, i, p = 999, 1, 0

 while k > i:

 i = 2

 p += 1

 if k != 999:

 print("k should not have changed")

 else:

 pass

 print(p)

-0.0.0

 '''

 Problem 6.
-The file fake_contacts.txt contains poorly formatted contact data for 2000 fictitious individuals.
+The file fake\contacts.txt contains poorly formatted contact data for 5000 fictitious individuals.
 Each line of the file contains data for one person, including their name and possibly their birthday, email address, and/or phone number.
 The formatting of the data is not consistent, and much of it is missing.
-For example, not everyone has their birthday listed, and those who do may have it listed in the form 1/1/11, 1/01/2011, or some other format.
+For example, not everyone has their birthday listed, and those who do may have it listed in the form 1/1/99, 1/01/1999, or some other format.